Skip to main content

 Examples:

-• rfk_test_xxxxxxxxxxx - Test/development key
+• rfk_sandbox_xxxxxxxxxxx - Development key

-• rfk_live_xxxxxxxxxxx - Production key
+• rfk_prod_xxxxxxxxxxx - Production key

 Using API Keys